Thoro-las/NHSM-4ING-CSS/S1/TArithmetic/Lecture.typ

   ]
 ]

-#sect("Logic Gates & Digital Circuits") To be able to use and/or/not in circuits, we introduce the most basic circuit components called logic gates, as the table below shows
+#section("Logic Gates & Digital Circuits") To be able to use and/or/not in circuits, we introduce the most basic circuit components called logic gates, as the table below shows

 #align(center)[
   #table(